A story of someone with no industry experience obtaining LPIC-1 certification

 At the exam venue

-When you arrive at the venue, you will be asked to sign some suspicious looking documents, but don't worry, just follow the instructions of the staff.
+Upon arriving at the venue, you'll be asked to sign some suspicious-looking documents, but don't worry about it and just follow the instructions of the staff.

-After that, you will have your photo taken and receive a locker key.
+After that, they'll take your photo and give you a locker key.

-The number written on this locker will be the seat where you will take the test.
+The number written on this locker seems to indicate the seat where you'll take the test.

 By the way, we were allowed to bring pocket tissues and waterless anti-diarrheal medicine!!